 Rear-end accidents are often associated with whiplash and neck injuries.
 While that is certainly one common injury that can happen, rear-end accidents often cause much more serious damage than people realize.
 Rear-end accidents can be serious, even life-threatening events that can leave victims with lasting injuries.
 Some of the most common injuries associated with rear-end accidents include:

 Not only can these injuries impact a victim for years to come, but the medical costs associated with treating these injuries can also be enormous and take a significant amount of money to cover.
 Many victims find themselves missing work to recover from their accident.
 Missing work means missing income, missing income means missing payments.
 A victim may feel forced to settle for whatever an insurance company will provide because they see no other way out of the financial hole they find themselves in.

-At Brach Eichler Trial Lawyers, we want to assure you that there is another way you.
+At Brach Eichler Injury Lawyers, we want to assure you that there is another way you.
 Our legal team will work with you and the insurance company to make sure you are getting the money you deserve, not a quick check that won’t be enough to cover your next physical therapy session.

 Compensation for Rear-End Accidents

 An experienced attorney will never throw out a random number when it comes to compensation.
 A skilled and experienced attorney will take the time to get to know you and the circumstances of your case before carefully calculating all of your damages.
 Every case is different and should be treated with thoughtful and careful deliberation.
-That is what we offer our clients at Brach Eichler Trial Lawyers: personalized care and consideration for their unique case and circumstances.
+That is what we offer our clients at Brach Eichler Injury Lawyers: personalized care and consideration for their unique case and circumstances.

 When you turn to your own personal injury protection insurance, you aren’t able to recover non-economic damages, such as pain and suffering, but you might be eligible for these damages in a third-party injury claim or lawsuit, depending on your insurance and the nature of your injuries.